aiden1yoon/Udacity/CarND-LaneLines-P1-master/writeup.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
 First, I converted the images to grayscale, then I found blurred the images.
 This make it easier to get the canny image.
 I would need to choose a region of interest so that I can calculate the hough transformation of the lanes.
+Finally, combine the lane line image with the original image.

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by first finding the first degree polynomial for both left and right lanes.
 I could then pick out points to draw the most accurate lines.